YvanJAquino/gcp-gcs-proxy/README.md

 - Advanced caching eviction strategies.
 In particular:
     - LRU (Least Recently Used) eviction strategy
     - LFU (Least Frequencly Used) eviction strategy
-- gCSP Authentication Proxy:  A small, simple proxy that accepts requests from the web applications local host and adds an Authorization header to outgoing requests for   service-to-service authentication to a separately run gCSP instance.
 - Traditional configuration options through environment variables.
 - Usage examples that align to each of the Target User Journeys
 - Documentation.